angelhof/angelhof.github.io/teaching/spring-2025-cs134/assignment2.md

 <p>
-The view service proceeds to a new view if it hasn't received recent Pings from both primary and backup, or if the primary or backup crashed and restarted, or if there is no backup and there is an idle server
+The view service proceeds to a new view if it hasn't received recent Pings from either the primary or backup, or if the primary or backup crashed and restarted, or if there is no backup and there is an idle server
 (a server that's been Pinging but is